jordansissel/fpm/README.md

 It helps you build packages quickly (Packages like RPM and DEB formats).

+Here is a presentation I gave on fpm at BayLISA: <http://goo.gl/sWs3Z> (I included speaker notes you can read, too)

 At BayLISA in April 2011, I gave a talk about fpm.
 At the end, I asked "What can I package for you?"